Fissures Are Severely Cracked Heels

 Sandals or open toed shoes – Wearing these will allow air movement and help keep feet dry.
 They also expose your feet to light, which fungus cannot tolerate.
 Socks with moisture wicking material also help as well.

-If you have any questions please feel free to contact our offices located in Texas City and Lake Jackson, TX .
-We offer the newest diagnostic tools and technology to treat your foot and ankle needs.
+If you have any questions please contact our office located in Lake Jackson, TX .
+We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.

 Diabetic foot care is important in preventing foot ailments such as ulcers.
 If you are suffering from diabetes or have any other concerns about your feet, contact Jack A. Sasiene, DPM from Texas.
 Our doctor can provide the care you need to keep you pain-free and on your feet.